timquinlan/nginxplus_dynamic_rewrites/README.md

     cd nginxplus_dynamic_rewrites
     docker-compose up

 This demo explores using the NGINX+ keyvalue store to store rewrite info.
-I chose the KV store since one can create/update/remove entries on the fly with an api call.
+I chose the keyvalue store since one can create/update/remove entries on the fly with an api call.
 The demo is a docker-compose instance that spins up just one node, that node has multiple virtual servers that do different things.
-Before moving forward, you must populate the KV stores with the appropriate test data:
+Before moving forward, you must populate the keyvalue stores with the appropriate test data:

-    curl -s -X POST -d '{"/abc":"/redirected"}' localhost/api/8/http/keyvals/redirects curl -s -X POST -d '{"/abc":"1996343255"}' localhost/api/8/http/keyvals/timebounds #this time is apr/5/2033 so it won't be expired for quite some time curl -s -X POST -d '{"/def":"/redirected"}' localhost/api/8/http/keyvals/redirects curl -s -X POST -d '{"/def":"1680637655"}' localhost/api/8/http/keyvals/timebounds #this time is apr/4/2023 so it is expired
+    curl -s -X POST -d '{"/abc":"/rewritten"}' localhost/api/8/http/keyvals/rewrites curl -s -X POST -d '{"/def":"/rewritten"}' localhost/api/8/http/keyvals/rewrites curl -s -X POST -d '{"/abc":"1996343255"}' localhost/api/8/http/keyvals/timebounds # apr/5/2033 NOT expired
+    curl -s -X POST -d '{"/def":"1680637655"}' localhost/api/8/http/keyvals/timebounds # apr/4/2023 IS expired

-Use the NGINX+ API to check the keyvalue stores:
+Use the NGINX+ API to check the keyvalue stores are populated:

     curl -s localhost/api/8/http/keyvals | jq